Writer's Digest presents an excerpt from my webinar for them, 'Three Secrets of the Greats: Structure Your Story for Ultimate Reader Addiction.'

 Wow, C.S., you’re definitely asking what’s on everybody’s minds these days!

-And the most succinct answer anyone could give is: in this world, anything’s possible.
+The most succinct answer anyone could give is: in this world, anything’s possible.

 However, in today’s publishing industry, publication depends more and more upon whom you know, not what you write.
 So those of us who are not best friends with the buyer for Barnes & Noble or the CEO of Bertelsmann or some agent married to the Executive Director of a major fiction publisher—even with the best-written books in the world—have a very steep hill to climb.